-Bhim Subba (蘇斌) is a Research Associate at the ICS.
+Bhim Subba (蘇斌) is a Visiting Associate Fellow at the ICS.
 He has recently submitted his PhD dissertation in the Department of East Asian Studies, University of Delhi.
 He was an ICS-HYI Visiting Fellow and spent a year at Harvard University for his doctoral research (2016-17).
 He is a Political Science major from the Centre for Political Studies, JNU, Delhi.
 From 2015-16, he was affiliated with the Mandarin Training Center, National Taiwan Normal University, Taipei, ROC where he pursued language study and independent research.
 As a recipient of a Confucius Institute Scholarship, he was also enrolled at Harbin Normal University, Heilongjiang, PRC pursuing Mandarin language training.
 His research interests include comparative political theory, Chinese politics and India-China comparatives.

 An informal setting such as the Beidaihe conclave gives the party leaders an opportunity to discuss and deliberate and, thereby, turn the tables on Xi Jinping through criticisms of policies and factional management.